fraserdominicdavid/geotech-pandas/docs/column-reference/index.rst

         | ``bool``

     plasticity_index
-        | Plasticity index, calculated as the difference between the liquid limit and the plastic
-          limit.
+        | Plasticity index.
+The range of water content over which a soil behaves plastically.
         | *percent (%)*
         | ``float``

     liquidity_index
-        | Liquidity index, calculated as the ratio of the natural moisture content minus the plastic
+        | Liquidity index.
+The ratio of the water content of a soil at a given condition/state minus
-          limit to the plasticity index.
+          its plastic limit, to its plasticity index.
         | *unitless*
         | ``float``